Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of October 27, 2016).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of December 8, 2016).

    =============
    RELEASE NOTES
    =============
-   Downgraded .NET Framework version from 4.5.1 to 4.5.
+   1. Downgraded .NET Framework version from 4.5.1 to 4.5;
+   2. Jurassic was updated to version of December 8, 2016.

    =============
    DOCUMENTATION